INORGANIC CHEMISTRY

 Calcium and life

-Calcium is essential to terrestrial vertebrate life, being the basic constituent of bones and teeth and playing an important role in many metabolic processes, including nerve function, muscle contraction, and blood clotting (see also elements, biological abundance).
-It is the most abundant mineral in the body; an average-sized person carries about 0.9 to 1.1 kg of calcium, mostly in the bones.
-Calcium also occurs in the shells of invertebrates.
+Calcium is essential to human and all terrestrial vertebrate life, being the basic constituent of bones and teeth (calcium phosphate) and playing an important role in many metabolic processes, including nerve function, muscle contraction, and blood clotting (see also elements, biological abundance).
+It is the most abundant mineral in the body; an average-sized person carries about 0.9 to 1.1 kilograms of calcium, mostly in the bones.
+It is present in the blood at a concentration of about 10 milligrams per 100 milliliter, being maintained at this level by hormones (see calcitonin, parathyroid hormone).